VitorSeitiGaniko/star-wars-app/README.md

 # Star Wars App

 Star Wars App is a web application that consumes the Star Wars API to display information about characters, planets, starships, and species.
-The app allows users to filter and paginate results, as well as view additional details about each item.
+The app allows users to search, filter and paginate results, as well as view additional details about each item.

 ## Technologies Used
 - **React**: A JavaScript library for building user interfaces.